tecladocode/flask-hyper-toc/README.md

-            put the innerHTML of <#side-index-link /> into item set link to the first <a/> in item set link.href to '#' + the title's id set headerTag to the first .header-tag in title set headerTitle to the first .header-title in title set indexTag to the first .index-tag in link set indexTitle to the first .index-title in link put the headerTitle's textContent into indexTitle's textContent put the headerTag's textContent into the indexTag's textContent put item before me
+            put the innerHTML of <#side-index-link /> into item set link to the first <a/> in item set link.href to '#' + the title's id set headerTitle to the first .header-title in title set indexTitle to the first .index-title in link put the headerTitle's textContent into indexTitle's textContent put item before me
         end
     end